Some frequently asked questions and answers…

 What are your opening hours?

-From Mid-April until October (inclusive), we are open Monday to Sunday 9am to 5pm, including bank holidays.
-From November until mid-April we do not hire motorcycles, however the office remains open between Monday and Friday from 9am until 5pm daily..
+For motorcycle rentals and Tours, from April 26th to September 26th (inclusive), we are open Monday to Sunday 9am to 5pm, including bank holidays.
+From October until April we do not hire motorcycles, however the office remains open between all year Monday and Friday from 9am until 5pm daily.